Home Loan Interest Rates Australia

 Parental guarantee

 Use family property to cover a portion and avoid LMI.
-We typically structure a limited guarantee rather than tying up the whole family home.
+We generally structure a limited guarantee rather than tying up the whole family home.

 Cash savings only

-10–20% plus purchase costs.
-If you’re under 20% we’ll compare whether LMI, a guarantee or a scheme place is the cheaper move.
+10–20% plus costs.
+If you are under 20% we compare whether LMI, a guarantee or a scheme place is the better move.

 Gifted funds

-Provide bank evidence plus a simple gift letter confirming the funds aren’t repayable.
+Provide bank evidence plus a gift letter confirming the funds are not repayable.

-Not sure whether 5% scheme vs LMI vs family guarantee is the best move?
-We’ll compare the cheapest path and the fastest realistic timeline.
+Not sure whether 5% scheme, LMI or family guarantee is your best path?
+We’ll compare the cheapest and most realistic option.

 About LMI (Lenders Mortgage Insurance)

-LMI protects the lender when you borrow at higher LVRs (typically over 80%).
-It’s a once-off premium capitalised into the loan or paid at settlement.
-At 90–95% LVR it can be sizeable, so we compare three versions: with LMI, with a family guarantee, and on a 5% or 2% guarantee place.
-The aim is to minimise dead costs without stretching your timeline.
-If you’re a first-home buyer, see our First-Home Buyer guide.
+LMI protects the lender when you borrow above 80% LVR outside guarantee pathways.
+It is a once-off premium that can be sizeable, so we compare three versions: with LMI, with a family guarantee, and on a 5% or 2% guarantee place.
+The aim is to minimise dead cost without stretching your timeline unnecessarily.
+If you are a first-home buyer, see our First-Home Buyer guide.

 Official resources: Housing Australia — Home Guarantee Scheme and SRO Victoria — duty calculator.

-Your budget isn’t just the loan figure.
-It’s the loan, the deposit you can actually access, and the costs banks won’t fund (duty, legals, inspections, and lender fees where applicable).
-We model all three so you don’t fall for a headline number that doesn’t translate at contract time.
+Your budget is not just the loan figure.
+It is the loan, the deposit you can actually access, and the costs banks will not fund.
+If you are buying, we model all three so the numbers still work when you get to contract.

 Example: First-home buyer at $600,000